 Our Natural Building and Tiny House Workshop near Asheville, NC, will help transform those dreams into reality in just 10 days.
 It’s a crash-course covering the basics (and beyond) of tiny house design and construction, plus an opportunity to learn about natural building.
 We’ll give you practical, hands-on instruction for every step of the process of building your own tiny house, as well as take time to explore natural building modalities and ecological considerations.

-Learn to build your very own tiny house and use natural materials for beauty and function.
+Learn to build your very own tiny house from start to finish!

-Students learn the basics of building through lectures, engaging class discussions, and practical applications.
-As a result, you’ll leave the class prepared to build your own tiny houses or natural buildings.
+Applying the ideas and concepts you learned in the online lecture series will bring them to life and anchor your learning.
+For example, we’ll learn about wall and roof systems conceptually, then get out and build some.
+As a result, you’ll leave the class feeling prepared to build your own tiny houses or natural buildings.
 In fact, many past participants have gone on to build tiny homes in Asheville and beyond!